-Finding high-quality HD video and audio conferencing equipment is just not possible for high schoolers from low-income families and students on tight budgets.
+Finding high-quality home and business phone service providers with HD video & audio conferencing equipment is just not possible for high schoolers from low-income families and students on tight budgets.
 What’s more is that even if students do possess the necessary equipment, they’re still vulnerable to technical mishaps and breakdowns, which adds an extra layer of stress to the remote learning process.

 Fortunately, distance learning solutions for students who have restricted internet access have become much more available in recent months.
-WiFi hotspots, laptop loans, and the creation of offline content are all ways that colleges and communities are helping students to study remotely.
+WiFi hotspots, access to phone and VoIP service providers, laptop loans, and the creation of offline content are all ways that colleges and communities are helping students to study remotely.

 3. It Can Be a Struggle to Stay Engaged in Online Classes